pingcap/tidb/pkg/extension/README.md

 	terror.MustNil(err)
 ```

-### Some Important Extension Options
+### **Key Extension Options**

-Some important extension options are listed below:
+Several important extension options are outlined below:

 **WithCustomSysVariables**

-`WithCustomSysVariables` is used to register custom system variables.
-It receives a slice of `variable.SysVar` which need to be added.
+The `WithCustomSysVariables` option registers custom system variables, accepting a slice of `variable.SysVar` for addition.

 **WithCustomDynPrivs**

-`WithCustomDynPrivs` is used to register custom dynamic privileges.
+Use `WithCustomDynPrivs` to register custom dynamic privileges.

 **WithCustomFunctions**

-`WithCustomFunctions` is used to register custom functions.
+The `WithCustomFunctions` option registers custom functions.

 **AccessCheckFunc**

-`AccessCheckFunc` is used to custom the access check logic.
-It can add some extra checks for table access.
+The `AccessCheckFunc` option customizes the access check logic, enabling additional checks for table access.

 **WithSessionHandlerFactory**

-`WithSessionHandlerFactory` is used to handle session events.
+This option is instrumental in handling session events.

 **WithBootstrap**

-`WithBootstrap` is used to custom the bootstrap logic.
-It receives a function which will be called when TiDB bootstraps. `WithBootstrapSQL` and `WithBootstrap` are exclusive, you can only use one of them.
+`WithBootstrap` customizes the bootstrap logic, receiving a function invoked during TiDB bootstrap.
+Note that `WithBootstrapSQL` and `WithBootstrap` are mutually exclusive, allowing the use of only one.

 **WithBootstrapSQL**

-`WithBootstrapSQL` is used to custom the bootstrap logic.
-It receives a string which contains the SQLs to bootstrap. `WithBootstrapSQL` and `WithBootstrap` are exclusive, you can only use one of them.
+`WithBootstrapSQL` customizes the bootstrap logic with a string containing SQL statements for bootstrapping.
+Note that `WithBootstrapSQL` and `WithBootstrap` are mutually exclusive, allowing the use of only one.